 In true Italian style, the mountain restaurants offer great food for an even better price.
 A long lunch in the sun sampling the local delicacies is a definite must within the Aosta Valley.
 The region is renowned for its quality of local salamis and meats which have inspired dishes like Carbonada stew.
 The region's climate enables vines to grow up to a staggering 3,937 feet and the valley produces over 20 different wines including Donnas and Blanc de Morgex et de la Salle.

-Take a look at Ski Solutions' hand-picked collection of hotels, chalets and apartments in the Aosta Valley and discover the holiday of a lifetime by calling our ski experts, or making an enquiry online.
+Take a look at our hand-picked collection of hotels, chalets and apartments in the Aosta Valley ski area and discover the holiday of a lifetime by calling our ski experts, or making an enquiry online.

 - Beautiful scenery

 Cervinia ski resort is blessed with plenty of high-altitude, snow-sure skiing and easy access to the slopes of neighbouring Zermatt.

 Still largely undiscovered by the rest of Europe, Champoluc ski resort is one of the last hidden gems in the Aosta Valley.

 Courmayeur ski resort is a charming medieval ski resort that extends a warm Italian welcome with plenty of excellent skiing.